xleask/pytorch-pipeline/README.md

 Python >3.10

 View `requirements.txt` for external packages.
+Note, `pip install -r requirements.txt` may not work for installing `torch` and `torchvision`, it is recommended to install them separately to ensure compatability with the running workstation.

 ## Quick Start